GeekyAnts/native-base-docs/docs/components/list/List.md

 ## list-def-headref
 ## List

-This component is completely built by [NativeBase](https://nativebase.io/).<br />
 A base component for specifying lists of information.
 List must contain one or more list elements.
 Props provide configurability for several features.
-Provides a number of attributes that follows styling and interaction guidelines for each platform, so that they are intuitive for users to interact with.<br />
+Provides a number of attributes that follow styling and interaction guidelines for each platform, so that they are intuitive for users to interact with.<br />
-List is deprecated.
-Use of List for dynamic list generation is discouraged.
-Use [Flatlist](https://facebook.github.io/react-native/docs/flatlist.html) instead.<br/>

 ![Preview ios list-def-headref](https://github.com/GeekyAnts/NativeBase-KitchenSink/raw/v2.2.0/screenshots/ios/list-basic.png)
 ![Preview android list-def-headref](https://github.com/GeekyAnts/NativeBase-KitchenSink/raw/v2.2.0/screenshots/android/list-basic.png)